 Quality Education for Students 18 Months to 18 Years

-Heartwood Montessori School serves students aged 18 months to 18 years.
-In addition to the Montessori curriculum presented by our certified teachers, students participate in: Art, Physical Education, Yoga, Foreign Language (Spanish for 18 mos-12 year-olds) and Movement for the younger students.
-There are also private violin, guitar and piano lessons available on campus, as well as a variety of extracurricular clubs.
+In addition to the Montessori curriculum presented by our certified teachers, students participate in Art, Physical Education, Yoga, Foreign Language, and Movement for the younger students.
+There are also private violin and piano lessons available on campus, as well as a variety of extracurricular clubs.

 Why Choose Heartwood Montessori?

 At all levels and in all areas, Heartwood places the needs of the child first.
-The Montessori certified staff believe that we are teaching children, not lessons.
-We encourage students to be self-motivated and learn through interaction with the carefully prepared environment.
-Our multi-age setting offers the child an opportunity to relate to, work with, and learn from other children at their same developmental level.
+The Montessori-certified staff believe that we are teaching children, not lessons.
+We encourage students to be self-motivated and learn through interaction with the carefully-prepared environment.
+Our multi-age setting offers the child an opportunity to relate to, work with, and learn from other children at varying developmental levels.

 When you come to Heartwood Montessori School, you are truly a part of a community of parents, students and teachers who are all here to support you and your family!